microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl.md

 ## Adding a PagerControl to Your Application

-Here is the XAML to show how to add the PagerControl to your application.
+Here is an example for how to add the PagerControl to your application.
 It can be added on the page as shown below, or can be used in the template of the layout view you prefer to use.
 PagerControl is added to the template for DataGrid and ItemsRepeater in WinUI 2.x and will be added to ListView and GridView in WinUI 3.

+(Insert XAML and code behind example here.
+This will also be added to the XAML controls gallery.)

 ## Remarks